Exchange-dominated frequency shift of spin-wave nonreciprocal dispersion relation in planar magnetic multilayers: Results and Discussion

 \subsection{Interaction strengths and their role to the frequency shift}

-To identify the dominant interactions in the SWs frequency shift, let's first analyze the role of each interaction in the FSDM, $\mathbbm{W}^+$.
-From Eqs. \eqref{eq:WXX}-\eqref{eq:WYX}, one can see that $\mathbbm{R}_{11}$, $\mathbbm{R}_{12}$ and their adjoints play as the weights of the normalized dynamic matrix blocks $\mathbbm{n}_{xx}^{\text{dip}}$, $\mathbbm{n}_{xy}^{\text{dip}}$ and $\mathbbm{n}_{xy}^{a}$ with $a\in\{\text{ex, int, U and Ze}\}$.
-Since the norm of the entries of $\mathbbm{R}_{11}$ and $\mathbbm{R}_{12}$ are delimited between 0 and 1, thus the normalized dynamic matrices are equally weighted by them in the FSDM.
-Accordingly, the contribution degree of each interaction in the FSDM can be evaluated by comparing the entries among the normalized dynamic matrix blocks of the interactions.
-So, from Eqs. \eqref{equation:nxydip}-\eqref{equation:nxyU}, we introduce the so-called ``\textit{the strength}'' of each interaction as follows {}
+To identify the dominant interactions in the SWs frequency shift, let's first analyze how each interaction is weighted in the FSDM, $\mathbbm{W}^+$.
+From Eqs. \eqref{eq:wpositivo} and \eqref{eq:TNXXdip}-\eqref{eq:AXYa}, one can see that $\mathbbm{R}_{11}$, $\mathbbm{R}_{12}$ and their adjoints play as weights of the dynamic matrix blocks $\mathbbm{N}_{\mathrm{XX}}^{\mathrm{dip}}$ and $\mathbbm{N}_{\mathrm{XY}}^{\sigma}$ in the FSDM blocks $\mathbbm{W}_{q}^{\sigma,+}$.
+Since the norm of the entries of $\mathbbm{R}_{11}$ and $\mathbbm{R}_{12}$ are delimited between 0 and 1, thus the dynamic matrices are equally weighted by them in the FSDM.
+Accordingly, the contribution degree of each interaction in the FSDM can be evaluated by comparing the entries among the dynamic matrix blocks of the interactions.
+So, from Eqs. \eqref{eq:Nxxa}-\eqref{eq:Nyya} and Eqs. \eqref{eq:Nnpxxint}-\eqref{eq:Nnpyyint}, we introduce the so-called ``\textit{the strength}'' of each interaction as follows {}